Natural Anti-Inflammatory Agents: Our Top 15 Choices for Dogs

 Always consult with a holistic veterinarian prior to beginning any new therapies for your pet.
 Many of these supplements can also be found in combination products.
 Your veterinarian can give you recommendations on reputable brands since these supplements are not regulated by the FDA.
 The following are some of our favorite anti-inflammatory agents for dogs.

 Spirulina for Dogs

 If you haven't heard of Spirulina, both you and Fido are in for quite the treat.
-The remarkable microscopic algae have incredible volumes of nutrients that can benefit your dog in more ways that you may have ever thought possible.
+This remarkable microscopic alga has incredible volumes of nutrients that can benefit your dog in more ways that you may have ever thought possible.
 Of course, on topic with this article, Spirulina has incredibly powerful anti-inflammatory properties.

-Countless studies on spirulina prove that it can have the following benefits:
+Previous studies on spirulina show that it can have the following benefits: